manickprime/hanaexpress_install/README.md

 Step 6.
 Run HANA DB client as SYSTEMDB, refere hdsql_query.txt.
 Replace <system_database> with "SYSTEMDB" and <password> with the master password maintained in the master password file in step 3

 Step 7.
-Fix hostname in global configure using fix_hana_express_host.sh to access HDB from external hosts
+Fix hostname in global config using fix_hana_express_host.sh to access HDB from external hosts

 Step 8.
 If in dobut, please refere links.txt which contains individual links to install process